The Stuttgart Boys

 + Full text and information

 S72+ is a new collaborative dinner series by studio_lovell, founders of The Common Table.
 It grew out of our desire to (quite literally) expand the conversations around food.
 We believe the best way to bring people together to exchange views and experiences is around a table.
 So, together with Vitsoe, our co-host for this first dinner in Berlin, we gathered twelve individuals of different ages and from a range of different industries and disciplines, including design, technology, architecture, manufacture, publishing, compliance, food and distribution, to join us at the table and talk about a pivotal issue of our time: supply chains.
 The location for this interdisciplinary dinner discussion was the living/work space of Arch+ magazine in Berlin. studio_lovell will continue their dinner series with varying partners in different disciplines and industries.
 Each time there will be new guest constellations, new locations and new topics for discussion.
 Just as we continue to seek out the people and projects forging ways towards a better, fairer food future with The Common Table, the S72+ dinners aim to help put some of those projects into action through new connections and inspiration.
-Please get in touch if you are interested in collaborating.

 Photo © Lena Giovanazzi